DEMON1A/Discord-Recon/README.md

 ```

 ## Found This Tool Helpful? :heartbeat:
-- In case you see that this tool is helpful. supporting the developer will be great. but not recommended in the current time. otherwise, i will be really thankful if you give this repo a star :star:. stars helps the project to be visible to more people.
+- In case you see that this tool is helpful. supporting the developer will be great. but not recommended in the current time. otherwise, i will be really thankful if you give this repo a :star:. stars helps the project to be visible to more people.

 # Credits :sparkles:
 - [assetfinder](https://github.com/tomnomnom/assetfinder) - [@tomnomnom](https://github.com/tomnomnom)